-INFP’s love is deep and sincere, manifesting in unrelenting support and affection.
+An INFP’s love is deep and sincere, manifesting in unrelenting support and affection.
 People with this personality type will also do everything they can to avoid conflict, which can also contribute to the stability of the relationship.
 As long as their partner is willing to reciprocate and make conscious efforts to resolve disagreements calmly and peacefully, the INFP’s love will endure all tests of time.
-It is doubtful that someone with the INFP personality type will be jealous or overbearing – quite the opposite, an INFP is likely to trust their partner and respect their independence.
+It is doubtful that someone with the INFP personality type will be jealous or overbearing—quite the opposite.
+An INFP is likely to trust their partner and respect their independence.

 Despite their best efforts, the INFP’s opposition to any kind of criticism or conflict can cause problems in their relationships.
-This is especially relevant if their partner has a Logical mind or prefers Planning to Searching – these traits inevitably push them towards rational, impersonal comments or conclusions and the INFP may find it very difficult to examine those ideas objectively without internalizing them and thinking that something must be their fault.
+This is especially relevant if their partner belongs to a Thinking (T) or Judging (J) type as their traits inevitably push them toward rational, impersonal comments or conclusions.
+The INFP may find it very difficult to examine those ideas objectively without internalizing them and thinking that something must be their fault.

-INFPs are prone to reacting to stressful situations very emotionally, as if their entire value system is being threatened – they may also resort to guilt-tripping or irrational accusations.
-It is really important that people with this personality develop their ability to take criticism calmly and objectively.
+INFPs are prone to reacting to stressful situations very emotionally, as if their entire value system is being threatened.
+They may also resort to guilt-tripping or irrational accusations.
+It is really important that people with this personality type develop their ability to take criticism calmly and objectively.
 INFPs’ imagination can easily come up with many different negative ideas and assumptions – this should be prevented at all costs.

 If you would like to learn more about how INFPs can get better at starting and maintaining healthy romantic relationships, including advice aimed at specific personality type combinations, download the INFP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 If you are single, you might also want to take a look at our Dating section.